Questions Every Business Should Ask Before Signing an Office Lease

 2. What does the break clause actually say?

-Dilapidations are the costs of returning the space to its original condition at the end of the lease.
-They're one of the most common sources of unexpected cost in commercial property, and they can be substantial — often tens of thousands of pounds.
+Dilapidations are the costs you pay to restore the space to its original condition when your lease ends.
+These costs are a common surprise in commercial property and can be significant, sometimes reaching tens of thousands of pounds.

 4. How does the rent compare to the full market?